 Hills are never easy, especially when you are starting out with your training or getting back to running after a break.
-At the same time there is nothing more satisfying and no better marker for your fitness than running up a hill non-stop and and still having something left to carry you on.
-Just in time for the Gaelforce Mountain Run and the Connemara Adventure Challenge, we have trolled the running websites for the best tips and advice to help get you there:
+At the same time there is nothing more satisfying and no better marker for your fitness than running up a hill non-stop and still having something left to carry you on.
+We have some tips and advice to help get you there:

 - Train on hills.
 It might sound like the obvious but if you do not run on hills you will never attain hill-fitness.
 If you live in a very flat area there is always a flight of stairs, the highest incline on the treadmill or an incline somewhere which you can repeat to make up the distance.